 Artwork / 2019

-Most years, I average around thirty new individual artworks, but 2019 has taken me down a different path.
+Most years, I average around thirty new individual artworks, but 2019 took me down a different path.
 Besides a handful of independent pieces, I created three mini-series and started a fourth full series, which is also a book.